sergif-github/Python-Course/README.md

 The course is organized into different modules, each covering a specific topic.

+You can start with the first module and progress through the course at your own pace.
+Make sure to read the lecture notes, try out the examples, and complete the exercises to solidify your knowledge.

 Inside the repository, you'll find the following structure:

 **[Module 0: Introduction to Python](./00-Introduction%20to%20Python)**